Here’s how you should include skills on a resume like a pro!

 Why are skills so important on my resume?

-Nearly all companies use Applicant Tracking Systems (ATS) to filter through resumes.
-These systems scan through resumes to look for specific keywords, such as certain skills necessary for the job.
+Nearly all companies use Applicant Tracking Systems to filter through resumes.
+They scan through resumes looking for specific keywords, such as certain skills necessary for the job.

-The ATS scan summarizes your skills based on the keywords you chose on your resume.
-If the skills section of your resume doesn’t exactly match the job description, your resume may be rejected by the applicant tracking system (ATS) before it ever reaches a human.
+The ATS scan summarizes your skills based on the keywords you place on your resume.
+If the skills section of your resume doesn’t match the job description, your resume may be rejected before it ever reaches a human.

 How to make your skills jump out in the ATS scan